sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

     Replace the generated snippet with below code.

     ```JavaScript
+    /**
+     * Describe this function...
+    * @param {IClientAPI} clientAPI
+    */
-    export default function ErrorArchive_DecideWhichEditPage(context) {
+    export default function ErrorArchive_DecideWhichEditPage(clientAPI) {
         //Current binding's root is the errorArchiveEntity:
-      let errorArchiveEntity = context.binding;
+        let errorArchiveEntity = clientAPI.binding;
         //Get the affectedEntity object out of it
         let affectedEntity = errorArchiveEntity.AffectedEntity;
         console.log("Affected Entity Is:");
         console.log(affectedEntity);
         let targetAction = null;
         let id = affectedEntity["@odata.id"]; //e.g. PurchaseOrderHeaders(12345)
         let affectedEntityType = "Unknown Entity Set"; //By default it's unknown type
         if (id.indexOf("(") > 0) {
             //Extracting the entity set type from @odata.id e.g. PurchaseOrderHeaders
             var patt = /\/?(.+)\(/i;
             var result = id.match(patt);
             affectedEntityType = result[1];
         }
         console.log("Affected Entity Type Is:");
         console.log(affectedEntityType);
         //Here we decide which action to call depends on which affectedEntityType is the affectedEntity
         // You can add more complex decision logic if needed
         switch (affectedEntityType) {
             case "PurchaseOrderHeaders":
                 targetAction = "/MDK_ErrorArchive/Actions/PurchaseOrderHeaders/NavToPurchaseOrderHeaders_Edit.action";
                 break;
             default:
                 //Save the affected Entity's type in client data so that it can be displayed by the toast
-            context.getPageProxy().getClientData().AffectedEntityType = affectedEntityType;
+                clientAPI.getPageProxy().getClientData().AffectedEntityType = affectedEntityType;
                 // Show a toast for affectedEntityType that we do not handle yet
-            return context.executeAction("/MDK_ErrorArchive/Actions/ErrorArchive/ErrorArchive_UnknownAffectedEntity.action");
+                return clientAPI.executeAction("/MDK_ErrorArchive/Actions/ErrorArchive/ErrorArchive_UnknownAffectedEntity.action");
         }
         if (targetAction) {
-        let pageProxy = context.getPageProxy();
+            let pageProxy = clientAPI.getPageProxy();
-        //Set the affectedEntity object to root the binding context.
+            //Set the affectedEntity object to root the binding clientAPI.
             pageProxy.setActionBinding(affectedEntity);
-        //Note: doing 'return' here is important to chain the current context to the action.
+            //Note: doing 'return' here is important to chain the current clientAPI to the action.
             // Without the return the ActionBinding will not be passed to the action because it will consider
-        // you are executing this action independent of the current context.
+            // you are executing this action independent of the current clientAPI.
-        return context.executeAction(targetAction);
+            return clientAPI.executeAction(targetAction);
         }
     }
     ```